“I need to call Sarah.”

 The effort increases while the connection fades.

 He expects that more doing will lead to more feeling, but it doesn’t.
 What he offers isn’t what either of them needs.
 He has mistaken one kind of contribution for another.
-He has not understood that providing and connecting are different things.
+Providing and connecting are different things.

 The activities that keep life afloat aren’t the same as the ones that make it feel alive.
 Support holds things together.
 Connection requires attention and emotional availability.
 These follow different rules.